wazuh/wazuh-documentation/source/deploying-with-ansible/setup-remote-systems.rst

 Add hosts to control
 ----------------------

-Adding hosts is easy just put the hostname or IP Address on ``/etc/ansible/hosts``.
+Adding hosts is easy, just put the hostname or IP Address on ``/etc/ansible/hosts``.

 .. code-block:: bash